akeren/akeren/README.md

 ## About me :man:

-I'm a result-oriented Software Engineer and excellent team player with expertise in building secured and scalable applications par excellent.
-Extremely motivated to incessantly develop my skills and grow professionally.
-I am confident in my ability to come up with interesting ideas for unforgettable growth.
+Result-oriented Software Engineer and an excellent team player with expertise in building secured and scalable applications par excellent.
+Skilled in Software Engineering, API & Microservices, Product Management, Big Data, and Artificial Intelligence.

+Community lead at BitDev Africa and Co-organizer of GDG-Gwagwalada

+Organize tech webinars, seminars, training, and mentorship programs that help and encourage an infinity pool of young Africans to gain software engineering skills and enable them to land jobs as seasoned professional IT engineers in this dispensation and beyond.

 I :heart: wisdom, knowledge, and above all; Jesus is the anchor of my life.

 ## Areas of Research :computer: